lennart-rth/HSP_Automation/README.md

  <em><strong>!!!
 Change your Name and Sport accordingly</strong></em>

 ## Automatically generate calendar appointments
 `fetch_bokking.sh` allows to retrieve information about the last succesfull booking.
-You can use it to automaticly generate a calender appointement, by calling this script from a Ios Shortcuts automation.
+You can use it to automaticly generate a calender appointement, by calling this script from a IOS Shortcuts automation.